mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 instructions in your user manual.
 1. Once you're done recording, remove the flash drive from your piano, insert it into your computer, and listen to the file to make sure it's good.
-1. If you've recorded a WAV file, compress it as described in [MP3 vs. WAV, above](#mp3-vs-wav).
+1. If you've recorded a WAV file, compress it as described in [Types of digital audio files](#types-of-digital-audio-files), above.
 1. Then share it with as big of a world as you'd like.

 ### Record digital audio via USB